-Particles and fumes can be released in all directions (horizontally and vertically) from where any ventilation opening is fitted.
-To avoid injury:
+Particles and fumes can be released in all directions (horizontally and vertically) from where alternator ventilation is installed.
+To avoid or injury:

-• Avoid the areas around all ventilation openings, air intake(s) and air outlet(s) when the alternator is operating.
+- Avoid the areas around ventilation openings, air intake(s) and air outlet(s) when the alternator is operating. - Use the correct personal protective equipment when working around an alternator.

-Live electrical conductors at the winding terminals after an insulation resistance test can cause serious injury or death by electric shock or burns.
-To prevent injury:
+Live electrical conductors at the winding terminals can cause serious injury or death by electric shock or burns.
+After an insulation resistance test, to prevent injury or death:

-- Always discharge the windings immediately after the test has concluded by shorting to earth through an earthing rod for:

-- 1. A duration equal to the test duration.
+- Discharge the windings immediately after the test has concluded by shorting to a suitable earth.
+The windings must discharge for the greater of: - 1.
+A length of time equal to the duration of the test. - or - 2.
+5 minutes.

-- or

-- 2. 5 minutes.